eugene-nakonechnyi/cucumber-fun/README.md

 - let's create delete email test
 - let's create tests for email list toolbar (archive, move, spam ...)
 - let's create new folder create test

+## Let's try to create a new test including feature file, step definitions, page objects.

+Following User menu > Account Info > Recent Activity you can find login activity for the last 30 days.
+You have to scroll this list to bottom and click on the first item in the list, the login activity list will be popped up.
+First login activity date can be treated as account creation date(Wed, Dec 26, 2018 12:55 PM PST).

+- Let's create a new test to validate account creation date(can be validated in recent activities)